Engineering graduate students at The University of Akron

 Research

-Our faculty members have diverse research interests focused on establishing engineering principles and developing cutting-edge technologies to solve a host of life-science problems.
-Faculty, in partnership with graduate students, have developed new models for studying and treating cancer, cardiovascular disease, and nerve regeneration.
-As a graduate student, you can become involved in innovation and translation through National Science Foundation sponsored I-Corp programs.
-Some gradates have started companies based on their technologies.
+Our faculty members have diverse research interests focused on establishing engineering principles and developing cutting-edge technologies to improve the prevention, diagnosis and treatment of various diseases.
+Faculty, in partnership with graduate students, have developed new models for studying and treating cancer, cardiovascular disease, nerve regeneration, wound healing, and much more.
+As a graduate student, you can become involved in innovation and translation through the National Science Foundation sponsored I-Corp programs.

 The department also conducts a number of research initiatives focused on connecting basic science and engineering research with clinical applications.
 These efforts are bolstered by the department's partnerships with local area hospitals and other biomedical and medical institutes in Ohio and beyond.